RunestoneInteractive/RunestoneServer/source/OverviewForSite/overview.rst

        prod = prod * i

+Here's another example that asks the student to predict which line will be the next line executed.

+.. codelens:: codelens_question_line
+    :question: After the line with the red arrow is executed, which will be next?
+    :breakline: 3
+    :feedback: Remember that in an if/else statement only one block is executed.
+    :correct: line

+    x = 2
+    y = 0
+    if x % 2 == 1:
+        print 'x is odd'
+        y = y + x
+    else:
+        print 'x is even'
+        y = y - x

 We are working on additional question types as well.
 Give us your feedback on our `Facebook page <http://www.facebook.com/RunestoneInteractive>`_.